 The acronym RDL stands for Romanian Dead Lift.
 It’s an exercise that is commonly associated with a barbell primarily working the hamstrings, glutes, and hips.
 One important fact is that the term is actually a misnomer and incorrect by definition.
 Simply put, a deadlift begins each repetition with the weight on the ground also known as the dead position.
 Many people associate deadlifts with a hip hinge movement, however, squatting to lift the weight is also acceptable.

 A more appropriate description of the RDL is to call it a hang lift.
 Although, to perform the technique correctly for the exercise in question a hip hinge motion is necessary.
 While lifting weights by squatting has its own benefits, you’re bending in 3 joints instead of 2 making it an easier move.
-Essentially, you’ll use your ankles, knees, and hips whereas hip hinging requires you to keep the ankles straight.
+Essentially, you’ll use your ankles, knees, and hips whereas hip hinging requires you to keep the ankles in a neutral position.

 You’ll likely see many videos of trainers and individuals using a barbell when searching for an RDL workout.
 Since the weight of a barbell is evenly distributed by the plates on either side, your arms must remain perpendicular to the bar during the lift.
-By contrast, when using a single kettlebell the weight is directly underneath the handle making it possible to lift with the arms in a V shape.
+By contrast, when using a single kettlebell the weight is directly underneath the handle making it possible to lift with the arms in a V shape (shoulders to kb).

 Now, if you truly want to simulate the barbell RDL you could opt to use 2 kettlebells, one for each hand.
 There are other benefits to using a kettlebell as your weight of choice too.
 First, it’s important to understand what steps are taken to perform the RDL.